 Step 3.
-Design to meet ASHRAE 189.1 Section 8.4.1.2 or Section 8.5.1.2
+Design to meet IgCC 801.4.1.2

-- For those spaces on the exterior of the building where it is feasible to maximize daylighting, meet requirements for ASHRAE 189.1 Section 8.4.1.2 Minimum Sidelighting Effective Aperture for Office Spaces and Classrooms. - Ensure that the requirements for ASHRAE 189.1 Section 8.4.1.2 a. b, and c are met.
+- For those spaces on the exterior of the building where it is feasible to maximize daylighting, meet requirements for IgCC 801.4.1.2 Minimum Sidelighting Effective Aperture for Office Spaces and Classrooms. - Ensure that the requirements for IgCC 801.4.1.2 a, b, and c are met.